-Any investments made by the Fund through the London CIV are covered by the voting policy of the London CIV which has been agreed by the Pensions Sectoral Joint Committee.
+Any investments made by the Fund through the London CIV are covered by the voting policy of the London CIV.
 Voting is delegated to the external managers and monitored on a quarterly basis.
 The London CIV will arrange for managers to vote in accordance with voting alerts issued by the Local Authority Pension Fund Forum (LAPFF) as far as practically possible to do so and will hold managers to account where they have not voted in accordance with the LAPFF directions.